Prelude to Axanar: Lawsuit

 On June 23, 2016, Paramount and CBS released new fan film guidelines, which Axanar staff described as "disheartening" and "draconian".
 Alec Peters had several times suggested that the rights holders should issue guidelines to fan film makers, albeit after the lawsuit was filed and CBS announced their intent to release official guidelines, and even went so far as proposing his own list of guidelines.
-The fan discussions contributing to the CBS proposal took place in a private Facebook group, and a key proposition was to allow crowdfunding for fan projects; however, the banning of crowdfunding was included in the official list of CBS guidelines.
 CBS cited crowdfunding as the reason for new and more strict Star Trek fan film guidelines.

-On January 5, 2017, U.S. District Court judge R. Gary Klausner rejected various motions by both parties, setting the stage for a civil trial on the matter to go forward on January 31.
+On January 5, 2017, U.S. District Court judge R. Gary Klausner ruled that the Axanar productions were objectively substantially similar to Star Treks copyrighted elements and rejected Axanar's fair-use defense, finding that "all four fair use factors weigh in favor of Plaintiffs"; the ruling left only the subjective "total concept and feel" question for a jury, setting the stage for a civil trial scheduled to go forward on January 31.
 On January 20, 2017, the parties announced that the lawsuit had been settled, with Peters and Axanar Productions promising to make "substantial changes" to Axanar and agreeing to abide by Paramount's and CBS' "Guidelines for Fan Films".
 Under the terms of the settlement, the filmmakers will be allowed to release two 15-minute movies, instead of their planned 90-minute feature.

 Over five years later, CBS and Paramount began arbitration proceedings against Axanar Productions and Alec Peters on May 23, 2022, stemming from Peters' and Axanar's breaches of the settlement agreement.
 Hearings were held by JAMS on May 8 and May 9, 2023 with a final arbitration award entered on September 1, 2023.
-In that award, the arbiter found in support of CBS and Paramount, the plaintiffs, thus resulting in Peters owing $292,372.54 in attorney fees and costs, plus interest (including a rate of $80.10 USD per day).
+In that award, the arbiter found in support of plaintiffs CBS and Paramount, resulting in Peters owing $292,372.54 in attorney fees and costs, plus interest (at a rate of $80.10 USD per day).